-Proposers are asked whether their nominee is working as a minimum at specialist level or equivalent.
-This allows scorers to decide whether the applicant is working at the minimum level required for Fellowship of FPH.
-If a nominee is not working at specialist level, they may not be eligible for FPH Fellowship and will be considered for Membership (MFPH) or Practitioner Membership (PFPH) through Distinction.
+(c) To indicate whether their nominee is working as a minimum at specialist level or equivalent.
+This allows scorers to decide whether the applicant is working at the minimum level required for FPH Fellowship.
+If a nominee is not working at specialist level, they may not be eligible for Fellowship and will be considered for Membership or Practitioner Membership through Distinction.

 Is the nominee working at specialist level or equivalent?
-Yes No Meaning Qualified: operating at least at specialist level, or the equivalent post in a non-medical employment structure Unqualified: there is no evidence of the candidate operating at specialist level or equivalent Therefore Candidate meets minimum standards for Fellowship Candidate may not be eligible for Fellowship and will be considered for Membership (MFPH) or Practitioner Membership (PPH) through Distinction
+Yes No Meaning Operating at least at specialist level, or the equivalent post in a non-medical employment structure There is no evidence of the candidate operating at specialist level or equivalent Therefore Candidate meets minimum standards for Fellowship Candidate may not be eligible for Fellowship and will be considered for Membership or Practitioner Membership through Distinction

-Proposers who answer 'yes' to the questions in section 3 will need to provide evidence that the nominee is working in core public health and/or at specialist level when completing section 4.
+Proposers who answer 'yes' to (b) and (c) above will need to provide evidence that the nominee is working in core public health and/or at specialist level when completing section 3.

-Section 4 - Assessment criteria
+Section 3 - Assessment criteria